mattmc3/themepack.fish/man/themepack.fish.md

 **themepack generate** generates a Fish .theme file.

-The _\-\-generator_ tells themepack what kind of color scheme file is provided.
-If _\-\-generator_ is not specified _alacritty_ is assumed.
-No other color scheme generators are currently supported, however users can easily expand the available themepack generators by implementing your own function called '__themepack_generator_XXXXX' where _XXXXX_ is whatever name you want to pass to _\-\-generator_.
+The _\-\-generator_ option tells themepack what kind of color file is provided.
+If _\-\-generator_ is not specified _default_ is assumed.

+Alacritty YAML files are also supported.
+The Alacritty generator can be used with the option _\-\-generator=alacritty_.
+Currently, no other color scheme generators are supported, however you can easily expand the available themepack generators by implementing your own function called '__themepack_generator_XXXXX' where _XXXXX_ is whatever name you want to pass to _\-\-generator_.

 A _\-\-template_ is simply a Fish function whose job it is to output the _.theme_ file contents.
 If _\-\-template_ is not specified, then _default_ is assumed.

-_FILE_ is the color scheme the generator uses to feed the template to create the theme file.
+_FILE_ is the color file the generator uses to feed the template to create the theme file.
+This file should be in the themepack JSON format, unless a different _\-\-generator_ is provided.

 # SEE ALSO